-Jacquie: The NASTAD’s, which are the non-sterile Over-The-Counter drugs and then there is the pharmaceuticals.
+Jacquie: The NASTAD’s, which are the non-sterile Over-The-Counter drugs, and then there are the pharmaceuticals.

 Jacquie: So those are all chemistry.
 They’re treating your body as a chemistry lab and providing you with Band-Aids without looking at any root causes.
 And so the problem is, with most of these drugs, they classify under the definition of being toxic, which means that they disrupt the natural processing and biochemical pathways in the body, in the cells, in the tissues, in the organs, in the organ systems and they cause harm.

 Jacquie: So, the natural stuff does not.
 So, for example for diabetes.
 The number one prescribed medication is Metformin, but there are side-by-side clinical trials, double-blind studies using Berberine, which is a natural botanical that actually outperforms Metformin straight on side-by-side trials in reducing blood sugar and fixing the body for its diabetes.

 Host: If I have a condition that requires that medicine and I want to get that alternative, is it available at my local Walgreens or CVS?